These States’ Anti-DEI Legislation May Impact Higher Education

 A similar bill from 2023 — House Bill 2105 — was allowed to become law without the governor’s signature on April 19, 2024.
 Any public institution in the state that continues to consider DEI practices for faculty hiring or student enrollment will be fined $10,000 per violation.

 The second bill, SB 155, is a budget bill that would ban schools from enacting DEI practices in hiring decisions and spending state funds on requiring students, employees, or contractors to endorse DEI ideology.
-As of April 6, SB 155 passed in the House and the Senate.

 Kentucky

 In January 2024, Kentucky legislators introduced two bills aimed at eliminating DEI practices in higher education.
 Senate Bill 6, introduced on Jan.
-2 by Republican State Sen. Majority Whip Mike Wilson, would have banned the promotion of “divisive concepts” from training students and employees had it passed.
+2 by Republican State Sen. Majority Whip Mike Wilson, would have banned the promotion of “divisive concepts” from student and employee training had it passed.
 These concepts include the belief that “the Commonwealth of Kentucky or the United States of America is fundamentally or irredeemably racist or sexist,” and the belief that “an individual, by virtue of the individual’s race or sex, bears responsibility for actions committed in the past by other members of the same race or sex.”

 Louisiana

-Senate Bill 128 was introduced on April 10, 2023 by Republican State Sen. Jay Morris.
+Senate Bill 128 was introduced on April 10, 2023, by Republican State Sen. Jay Morris.
 The bill would have prohibited colleges and universities from providing any “preferential treatment” in the form of scholarships, grants, or financial aid to students based on their “race, sex, or national origin.”
 The bill failed a vote out of committee prior to the end of the legislative session on June 8, 2023.

 Missouri